 Behind the Scenes at Maroon Bells

 I photographed Bill and Krystal’s wedding in Aspen and we got the pleasure of using Maroon Bells in Aspen.
 This mountain is my favorite place in Colorado.
 We didn’t have much time but I hurried as fast as I could trying not to be to giddy about using this mountain as my backdrop.

-In 2007 I visited Europe for 2 1/2 months.
-It was a life changing trip because I knew then that photography was my passion and that’s all I wanted to do.
-I quickly enrolled in the Art Institute and got my first professional digital camera with lenses.
-I knew I could do anything I put my mind to, since it’s something my mom always told me as a kid.
-In 2009 I photographed my first wedding and fell in love.
-I worked for a freelance company for several years and have since shot over 300 weddings.
-From that experience I learned the ins and outs of wedding photography and know exactly what it takes.
-Over the next several years I’ve worked for other various photography companies and learned more about posing, how to get good smiles, glass glare, etc. I also had many opportunities to learn more about family, senior and newborn photography.
-In 2014 my dream became a reality when I opened Drive the Image.
-It took me over 25 years to make my dreams come true, but I wake up everyday feeling blessed that I am able to do what I love.
+In 2007 I visited Europe for over two months.
+It was a life-changing trip because I knew then that photography was definitely my passion and that’s all I wanted to do.
+I quickly enrolled in the Art Institute and got my first professional digital camera with a few lenses.
+I knew I could do anything I put my mind to since it’s something my mom always told me as a kid.
+In 2009 I photographed my first wedding and fell in love with capturing weddings.
+I worked for a freelance company for several years and have since shot 300 weddings.
+From that experience, I learned the ins and outs of wedding photography and know exactly what it takes.
+Over the next several years I’ve worked for other various photography companies and learned more about posing, how to get people’s real smiles, how lighting works, etc. I also had many opportunities to learn more about family, senior and newborn photography.
+In 2014 my dream became a reality when I opened up Drive the Image.
+It took me over 25 years to make my dreams come true, but I wake up everyday feeling blessed that I’m able to do what I love.

 Need More Information?